UCL/ucl_software_carpentry/installation/install.md

 Linux users should be able to use their package manager to install all of this software (if you're using Linux, we assume you won't have any trouble with these requirements).
-However note that if you are running an older linux distribution you may get older versions with different look and features.
+However note that if you are running an older Linux distribution you may get older versions with different look and features.
-A resent linux distribution is recommended.
+A recent Linux distribution is recommended.

 Mac and Windows users should follow the instructions below.